fbpx

 • Complications of a pregnancy will be covered to the same extent as any other covered sickness.

-For more information about short term disability exclusions or other circumstances where benefits will not be paid contact our disability lawyers in Hamilton today.
+For more information about short-term disability exclusions or other circumstances under which benefits will not be paid, contact our Hamilton short-term disability lawyers today.

-Yes you need to complete a separate long-term disability application and submit the application to your insurance company.
-If you do not, you may in fact forfeit your right to benefits.
-Your insurance company should provide you with your LTD forms prior to the end of your short-term disability and if they don’t, you should make that request.
-Again, you will be required to submit a members plan statement in attending physician statement.
-Please review your policy in order to determine how long you have to make the application and transition to long-term disability benefits.
+Yes, you must complete a separate long-term disability application and submit the application to your insurance company.
+If you do not, you may, in fact, forfeit your right to benefits.
+Your insurance company should provide you with your LTD forms before the end of your short-term disability, and if they don’t, you should make that request.
+Again, you will be required to submit a member’s plan statement in the attending physician statement.
+Please review your policy to determine how long you have to apply and transition to long-term disability benefits.

-There can be a variety of reasons why your short-term disability claim is denied.
-Typically, our disability lawyers see much more long-term disability claims denied then short-term disability denials.
+There can be various reasons why your short-term disability claim is denied.
+Typically, our disability lawyers see much more long-term disability claims denied than short-term disability denials.

-Your short-term disability claim denial could have been due to you not submitting enough medical information in order to assess your claim.
-Also, your doctor or clinical provider may not have taken complete notes or have accurately documented your medical issue or treatment, which can cause confusion to the disability insurance company.
-Most disability policies mandate that you have to be in and remain in active treatment.
-If you did not follow your doctor’s advice, or you have not participated in active treatment, then your disability claim can be denied.
+Your short-term disability claim denial could have been due to you not submitting enough medical information to assess your claim.
+Also, your doctor or clinical provider may not have taken complete notes or have accurately documented your medical issue or treatment, which can confuse the disability insurance company.
+Most disability policies mandate that you be in and remain in active treatment.
+If you did not follow your doctor’s advice or you have not participated in active treatment, then your disability claim can be denied.

 Your disability can also be caused by one of your policy exclusions, such as drug and alcohol addiction.
 If drugs and alcohol are the main factors of your disability, then please review your policy.
-Substance abuse an addiction is typically excluded from most disability plans.
-It is important to contact a Hamilton Disability lawyer as soon as you have been denied your short term disability benefits – the longer you wait, the longer it will take to resolve your case and get your short term disability benefits back on track.
+Substance abuse and addiction are typically excluded from most disability plans.
+It is important to contact a Hamilton Disability lawyer as soon as you have been denied your short-term disability benefits – the longer you wait, the longer it will take to resolve your case and get your short-term disability benefits back on track.

-Our Hamilton Disability Lawyers have been representing disability claimants at all stages of disability since 2003 and have litigated against some of Canada’s top disability carriers.
+Our Hamilton short-term disability lawyers have been representing disability claimants at all stages of disability since 2003 and have litigated against some of Canada’s top disability carriers.
 We can help get your benefits back on track.

 Free Case Review